 If testing confirms that you are not the child’s biological parent, this does not automatically mean that you are no longer recognised as their parent.
 It will not mean that you should not see the child or that child cannot live with you.
 The court takes into account a wide range of things when considering child arrangements.
 All decisions about children focus on what’s in that individual child’s best interests.
 If you have always been a significant person in your child’s life, the court will want that relationship to continue, regardless of paternity.

-If you are concerned about paternity, we offer a free initial call with one of our representatives in order to assess whether we are able to assist you and to discuss anticipated fees for our services.
+If you are concerned about paternity, we offer an initial call with one of our representatives in order to assess whether we are able to assist you and to discuss anticipated fees for our services.
 Call us today on 0207 936 6329 or complete our Contact Form and we will call you back.